 Courses may have additional academic progress requirements; these will be recorded in the course’s entry in the Handbook.

-Academic Progress is monitored under the Academic Progress Monitoring Procedure:
+Academic Progress is monitored under the Academic Monitoring and Progression Procedure:

 A student excluded from enrolment, in either a particular major/course or the University as a whole, may appeal the decision under the Student Appeals Policy:

 Further information on academic progress can be found in the Coursework Regulations available at: